viktorchernev/DescribeCompiler/README.md

 ### 2a.
 [Compile (using CLI)](https://github.com/viktorchernev/DescribeCompiler/wiki/CliCompiler-how-to)
-Run the CLI compiler by specifying the target folder (or file) as first argument and output file (or folder) as second argument.
+Run the CLI compiler by specifying the command as the first argument, the target folder (or file) as second argument and output file (or folder) as third argument.
 Add [options](https://github.com/viktorchernev/DescribeCompiler/wiki/CliCompiler-how-to) after that, if needed.

 ![pic2a](https://github.com/viktorchernev/DescribeCompiler/assets/72315339/d8f6ac78-2cbc-4056-b560-16273474fa4d)